shahneilp/SPRING2020TIDYVERSE/README.md

 Author: Bonnie Cooper
 This vignette uses global shark attack data to demonstrate several purrr functions for filtering lists

+B. Cooper extended Nilsa Bermusez' TidyverseRecipe.
+Added some text and a parallel reshaping of the Bob Ross dataset with the pivot_longer() function

 =======
 ### ggplot2::geom_polygon:
 Author: Adam Gersowitz